shape-interviews/.github/profile/README.md

 - **Introductions** (approx. 5 minutes): The interviewer(s) will introduce themselves and briefly explain the interview structure.
 You will also have the opportunity to introduce yourself, providing a brief overview of your background, experience, and what motivated you to apply for the position.

 - **Task Walkthrough** (approx. 10 minutes): You will present your solution to the take-home task, including any technical highlights.
 We also expect to see a live demonstration of the application from a phone or an emulator.
 Please ensure that you bring your own laptop for this portion of the interview, unless otherwise agreed upon beforehand.
+If you are joining remote, test that you can join and share your screen in Google Meet.

 - **Technical Discussion and Questions** (approx. 30 minutes): The interviewer(s) will lead a discussion around your solution and ask relevant technical questions to gain a deeper understanding of your skills and experience.